SergioBud/MyFirst/README.md

-This is my first repository and ReadMe file for it
+This is my first repository with friend.